css-tweaks/crunchyroll-css-tweaks/README.md

 # 🌐 crunchyroll-css-tweaks v.0.0.0
 A few small tweaks for [Crunchyroll](https://crunchyroll.com/), like a more modern appearance.

+> This GitHub repository is not affiliated with [Crunchyroll](https://crunchyroll.com/) in any way.
+We are not an official partner of [Crunchyroll](https://crunchyroll.com/), and we do not have any special relationship with them.
+The code and documentation in this repository are provided for entertainment purposes only, and should not be construed as an endorsement or recommendation by [Crunchyroll](https://crunchyroll.com/).<br>
+> The official Crunchyroll website can be found at [crunchyroll.com](https://crunchyroll.com/).

 ## ⬇️ Installation
 1. Download and install the "Stylus" browser extension from [here (GitHub)](https://github.com/openstyles/stylus), via the [Web Store (Chromium)](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?) or via the [Add-ons Store (Firefox)](https://addons.mozilla.org/de/firefox/addon/styl-us/).
 2. Then download and install the "crunchyroll-css-tweaks" Theme from [here (userstyles.world)](https://userstyles.world/style/9934/crunchyroll-css-tweaks) or from [here (GitHub)](https://raw.githubusercontent.com/css-tweaks/crunchyroll-css-tweaks/main/crunchyroll-tweaks.user.css).